tiffany352/godot-starlight/README.md

 - `emission_energy` - Multiplier for how bright stars should be.
   Generally this is some extremely large number like `50000000000` - you'll need to add or remove zeros until it looks right.
+- `camera_vertical_fov` - The vertical camera FOV.
+By default in Godot this is 70, but if you change it you may need to adjust it here.
+For example, if you're zooming in the camera, you'll need to adjust this.
-- `billboard_size` - This controls how much of the screen the PSF texture takes up, in pixels.
-For the default JWST PSF I recommend a value of 2048.
+- `billboard_size_deg` - This controls how much of the screen the PSF texture takes up, in degrees.
+For the default JWST PSF I recommend a value of around 70.
-- `min_size` - There is a performance optimization where the PSF texture is cropped for stars that are dim.
+- `min_size_ratio` - There is a performance optimization where the PSF texture is cropped for stars that are dim.
 This will be 99.999% of stars.
-  Generally set this to some low value like 16.
+  Generally set this to some low value like 0.005.
+- `debug_show_rects` - This can be useful while tweaking the values of `billboard_size_deg` and `min_size_ratio`.
 - `max_luminosity` - This is the point at which the cropping stops and the full PSF texture is used.
 If your PSF looks cut off, you may need to lower this.